ELLIOTTCABLE/bucklescript.github.io/docs/generate-converters-accessors.md

 ### More Safety

-Similar to the JS object <-> record deriving, you can hide the fact that the JS enum are ints by using `newType`:
+Similar to the JS object <-> record deriving, you can hide the fact that the JS enum are ints by passing the `newType` option to the `jsConverter` plugin:

 ```ocaml
 type fruit =